Primary Solutions Consulting

 2. Space Requirements: These systems require space for installation, typically in a basement, garage, or utility room.
 Ensure you have adequate space before deciding on a whole house system.

-3. Maintenance: While maintenance is minimal, whole house systems do require occasional filter changes and inspections to ensure optimal performance.
+3. Maintenance: While maintenance is relatively low, these systems do require occasional water filter replacement and inspections to ensure optimal performance.

 Exploring Point-of-Use Water Filtration Systems